saisandeepnutheti/devops-class/README.md

 # devops-class
-devops class now going topic is jenkins
+devops class now going topic is jenkins, jenkins is not connected